Sunday, January 26, 2025

 Church meetings have been canceled today as public safety personnel are urging the public to stay off the roads.

 Friday evening I (Russell) got word that my temple shift Saturday afternoon had been canceled.
 The temple was planning to close by 1:30 PM, after the mid-day shift.
-I felt a sense of loss not be I able to serve there the next day.
+I felt a sense of loss not being able to serve there the next day.

 That evening we also had the opportunity to have dinner with President and Sister Sommerfeldt at Manny’s Mexican Restaurant, in downtown Kansas City.
 I came away that evening clearly recognizing two of my favorite things about my time serving here.
 I love serving in the temple and I love serving with President and Sister Sommerfeldt.
 I am really going to miss them.